-1 Overtopping event.
+Overtopping event.
 Seattle water level higher than predicted.
+SOURCE: Data compiled by Environmental Science Associates in 2022

 Surface Water Levels and Tides

 Figure 7 shows measurements at the relict tidal channels and Livingston Bay during water elevations at the channels below 2 feet.
 During this time, the Pumphouse Gage shows variations between fresh and brackish water; the variations are in sync with the tidal variations.
 The North Gage does not show variations due to the tides, but it moves from brackish water to freshwater when the water level remains below 2 feet.
 Water surface elevations at the Pumphouse and North gages show small variations in correlation with the tides while the water surface remains below 2 feet.
 The West Gage appears unchanged and does not correlate with the changes in the tides.